foolishsailor/tds_test/README.md

 ## API

-All routes require basic authentication as detailed above and return a 401 Error when no authroization is received.
+All routes require basic authentication as detailed above and return a 401 Error when no authorization is received.
 If viewing routes in a browser a popup challenge will appear asking for credentials.
 All routes return 404 if no records found

 ### Department